Review by JoshB

 The lower legs are also metal, and these are equipped with collapsible back panels that allow Mazinger to really bend at the knees.
 Its a great engineering job for a fantastic effect.

 The feet are on ball joints and those too can extend to provide a greater range of motion.
-The bottom of the feet have great detail molded into them.
+The bottom of the feet has great detail molded into them.

 Back up to the arms, they are attached to the body by a clicky ball and swivel joint.
 The upper arms are metal and feature cavities to plug the lower arm sections into.